Frequently asked GST related questions

 2. How does the company claim GST input tax?

 a.
 You may have incurred GST input tax when you import goods into Singapore or purchase from GST-registered suppliers.
-You can make a claim for GST Input Tax if you fulfil all conditions for making a claim.
+You can claim GST Input Tax if you fulfil all conditions for making a claim.

 b.
 You should make the GST input tax claim in the same accounting period which matches the date on the source documents (tax invoice or import permit) or based on the "date" these details are posted in the accounting system.